“We travel, some of us forever, to seek other places, other lives, other souls.”-Anais Nin.

 d.)
 Dagdag Village Homestay

 If traveling in a big group, you may want to book your stay at Dagdag Village Homestay.
 This Sagada accommodation is perfect for families and big groups who wish to go on vacation together.
 The homestay exudes rustic charm as it is essentially structures made of simple wood and built with indigenous materials giving the place an aesthetic and authentic feel without sacrificing comfort and convenience.
-The lodging is accredited by the Department of Tourism and can accommodate up to nine guests in its bedrooms.
+The Department of Tourism accredits the lodging and can accommodate up to nine guests in its bedrooms.

 e.)
 Sagada Heritage Village